 Salaries are often tax - free which means that you do not pay taxes in the Middle East.
 However you may need to pay tax in your home country depending on its tax regulations.
 It is important to find out what these are before you go so that you file the right paperwork and are not surprised by a big tax bill upon your return.

 It is important to note that in many countries in this region, local medical coverage is not provided to teachers who do not have a valid working visa and residency, which is one of many reasons we recommend only working for reputable schools that provide you with the appropriate visa and residency paperwork.
 Spending more than 3 months on a visitor visa can be expensive and can leave you legally exposed.
+If you come from a country that does not have a National Health Service, such as the USA, you need to make sure you are covered adequately for summer breaks as your school insurance may not cover you at home.

 The school year typically runs from early September to June, and new teachers are expected to arrive a week or two early for a new teacher induction.
 The breaks vary by school, so we recommend that you make sure to ask your school for a calendar because some holiday periods might not overlap with the typical Christian holidays of Christmas and Easter.